openshift/nodejs-ex/README.md

 If you're running OpenShift on a local machine, you can preview the new app by setting the Hostname to a localhost like: *10.2.2.2*.

+This could also be accomplished by running:

+        $ oc expose svc/nodejs-ex --hostname=www.example.com

 Now navigate to the newly created Node.js web app at the hostname we just configured, for our example it was simply [https://10.2.2.2](https://10.2.2.2).

 #### Create a new app from an image (method 3)